 The reason that complex planning should be avoided when you start is because you end up a with plan that a normal person, with a normal lifestyle can not implement.
 It is much better to start very simple and get positive momentum.
 As you start to implement the change, you can learn and adjust in real time.
 Testing small changes and iterating is a management process taken from the software development world and works well when trying to make a personal change.

-After you have been working at implementing the change for a short period of time, learn from the experience, adjust the plan and then carry on.
+After you have been implementing the change for a short period of time, learn from the experience, adjust the plan and carry on.
 The real value is that you will be making decisions based on real data and experience and not on theories and random testimonials of strangers.

-It doesn’t take too many cycles before you have a new way of living that seems like it took a lot of hard work and planning.
-The reality is that it likely did take some hard work, but you spent your effort on creating change and momentum, while many others with the same goal are still planning on the best way to do it.
+It doesn’t take too many cycles before you have a new way of living that feels like it should have took a lot of hard work and planning.
+The truth is that it likely did take some hard work, but you spent your effort on creating change and momentum, while many others with the same goal are still planning on the best way to do it.

 Create short feedback loops.

-When you get started, don’t set your first evaluation period a month away.
-You need to have tighter feedback loops that enable you to better understand how your behavior is impacting your progress towards success.
-When you set milestones to far away, it becomes too easy to explain away the lack of progress to all the other things that happened during that period.
+Do not set your first evaluation period a month away when you get started.
+You need to have tighter feedback loops that enable better understanding.
+Gain information about how your behavior is impacting progress towards success.
+When you set milestones too far away, it becomes easy to rationalize the lack of progress.

 I recommend you have daily milestones.
-Weekly milestones would be the largest acceptable duration, however in those instances it would have to be done with behavioral metrics that do not lend themselves to a shorter duration.
+Weekly milestones would be the largest acceptable duration, however only if the behavioral metrics do not lend themselves to a shorter duration.

 Guarantee your success.